 This step is more important than you think.
 Make sure the outer edges of the capsule are clean and free from coffee granules.
 If not, you could end up with leakage and a fair bit of a mess to clean up later and a lesser quality coffee.

 Make a lid slightly, not a lot larger than the circumference of the reusable coffee pod.
 You can use the original lid as a template.
-Heavy-duty aluminium foil is a no-no/ lighter, regular aluminium foil is better.
+Heavy-duty aluminum foil is a no-no/ lighter, regular aluminum foil is better.

 This is where your Stanley knife, scissors or sharp blade are used.
 The objective here is to have the pressure to build up and tear the foil.